drshahizan/book-eda/tools/r.md

 data()
 ```

 The DataExplorer library generates a complete HTML report in the working directory for the EDA on the dataset using the create\_report function.
 This function also accepts additional arguments to customize the EDA report.
-The report HTML file, when opened with a browser, looks like the following –
+The report HTML file, when opened with a browser, looks like the following:

 <figure><img src="https://editor.analyticsvidhya.com/uploads/53359dataexplorer.gif" alt="" width="563"><figcaption></figcaption></figure>